John Beverley (ontologist)

 John Beverley (born April 8, 1983) is an American philosopher and ontologist.
-He is an Assistant Professor of Philosophy at the University at Buffalo, where he co-directs the National Center for Ontological Research (NCOR).
+He is an Assistant Professor of Philosophy at the University at Buffalo and the President of the National Center for Ontological Research (NCOR).

 Education and career

 Beverley earned a Bachelor of Science in Philosophy from North Carolina State University, followed by a Master of Arts in Philosophy from the University at Buffalo in 2017.
 He completed his PhD at Northwestern University in 2021 with a dissertation titled Responsibility Where We Find It.

 Beverley has held senior ontology consulting roles at the Johns Hopkins University Applied Physics Laboratory, Science Applications International Corporation, and KaDSci.

-He joined the faculty at the University at Buffalo in 2022.
+Beverley joined the faculty at the University at Buffalo in 2022.
+He became the director of the Applied Ontology MS and PhD programs in 2026.

 Research

 Beverley's work spans applied ontology, logic, and knowledge representation.
 He is a co-lead developer of the Basic Formal Ontology (BFO), a top-level ontology that was adopted as an international standard under ISO/IEC 21838-2:2021.
 He is a member of the governance board for the Common Core Ontologies suite that extends from BFO and which is widely used in government and defense domains.

 During the COVID-19 pandemic, Beverley co-authored several ontologies aimed at supporting infectious disease data integration, including the Virus Infectious Disease Ontology (VIDO) and the Coronavirus Infectious Disease Ontology (CIDO).

 In 2024, Beverley was awarded a five-year, $3.8 million grant from the U.S. National Institute of Health to study the ontological foundations of aging and loneliness through the development of interoperable psychological data models.